Ramadan-class missile boat: Design and description

 Based on a British design, the Ramadan class measures 52.0 m long overall and 48.0 m between perpendiculars with a beam of 7.6 m and a draught of 2.0 m.
 The missile boats have a standard displacement of 307 t and a full load displacement of 350 t.
 (Note: Couhat has the ships having a standard displacement of 262 t and a full load displacement of 312 t.)
 The vessels are powered by four MTU 20V538 TB 91 diesel engines turning four propeller shafts creating 18000 bhp and a maximum speed of 37 kn.
 The ships have storage for 43.3 t of oil fuel giving them a range of 2000 nmi at 15 kn.
 (Note: Couhat has the engines creating 16000 hp and a maximum speed of 35 kn.)

 The Ramadan-class missile craft are armed with two twin launchers for Otomat surface-to-surface missiles (SSMs).
 They also mount one OTO Melara 76 mm gun forward and a pair of twin-mounted Breda 40 mm anti-aircraft guns.
-They are equipped with Marconi S820 air and surface search radar, S810 radar and two ST802 fire control radars.
-The two ST802 radars work in tandem with the Marconi Sapphire fire control system alongside two Lawrence Scott optical directors.
-The ships are also equipped with a Decca-Racal Cygnus jammer, two MEL Protean chaff dispensers and Cutlass intercept radar.
-These all supply information to the Ferranti CAAIS automated data system.
+In 1981 they were equipped with a Marconi S810 air and surface search radar and two ST802 fire control radars.
+The two ST802 radars work in tandem with the Marconi Sapphire fire control system (also known as Sea Archer 1A) alongside two Lawrence Scott optical directors.
+The ships were later updated with a Decca-Racal Cygnus jammer, two MEL Protean chaff dispensers and Cutlass intercept radar.
 They have a complement of 40.